realpython/python-guide/docs/shipping/freezing.rst

     <http://stackoverflow.com/questions/2950971/cross-compiling-a-python-script-on-linux-into-a-windows-executable#comment11890276_2951046>`_.

 .. note::
-    All solutions need MS Visual C++ dll to be installed on target machine.
+    All solutions need MS Visual C++ dll to be installed on target machine, except py2app.
     Only Pyinstaller makes self-executable exe that bundles the dll when passing :option:`--onefile` to :file:`Configure.py`.